ravigargrud/parkour/README.md

 ### Server
 - ⚡ **FastAPI**: A modern web framework for building APIs with Python 3.6+ based on standard Python type hints.
+- 🤖 **Machine Learning**: Implementing algorithms for price prediction and dynamic pricing based on availability and demand.
+- 📷 **YOLO & OpenCV**: Leveraging computer vision technologies for monitoring parking spaces, enhancing security and occupancy detection.

 ---